 In partnership with Head Start, Youth Development Inc. operates 30 Head Start centers; 20 in Bernalillo County, and 10 centers in Taos and Rio Arriba County.
-This program provides free high-quality early childhood education for children ages 3-5.
+NAEYC accredit, this program provides free high-quality preschool and child care for children ages 3-5.
 If you have a younger child and are in need of infant child care, ages 6 weeks to 3, please visit our Early Head Start program page.

 Head Start is the national commitment to give every child, regardless of circumstances at birth, an opportunity to succeed in school and in life.
 In the 50+ years since its inception, Head Start has improved the lives of more than 37 million children and their families.
 Head Start alumni—or “Head Start babies,” as they often call themselves—are in all walks of the nation’s life.

 Educators, doctors, lawyers, military personnel, artists, engineers, religious and civic leaders, and scientists—from all across the country—remember Head Start as the place where, at an early age, they acquired a life-long love of learning.

 Head Start programs offer an ideal laboratory for the study of effective child development and learning.
 The Department of Health and Human Services funds extensive research every year that reinvigorates practices, ensuring that programs meet children’s needs by creating a deep understanding of how they learn and what supports healthy development.
 Children enter Head Start with serious socioeconomic disadvantages that can hold them back for life.

 Click here for information about our Summer Program.

 Early Head Start/Head Start are two of the most successful federally childhood education programs ever created.
 It promotes the school readiness of children ages 0-5 from low-income families by enhancing their cognitive, social, and emotional development.
 YDI has more than 30 centers throughout New Mexico and is completely free.

 Free and healthy meals were served to our students last year!